 Mp3 players or other devices plugged into the ear are not advised whilst running for reasons of health & safety, but if you do wear one you must remove the earplugs at road crossings and when you see a marshall in order to hear any instructions.

 You will need to make sure that you have public liability insurance to cover your dog for any third party damage claims. (it is usually included in most pet insurances and some household insurance).
 We will need to see confirmation of this insurance cover before you can run in the event.
 A scanned copy or similar sent in an email is sufficient provided we can read the details.
-If this is not provided before the event or on race day you will not be issued with your number and will not be able to run, we will be strict on this.
-This is because your dog is not covered by the ARC insurance.
+If this is not provided before the event or on race day you will not be issued with your number and will not be able to run.

 You should have the correct canicross equipment, eg your dog should be wearing a harness and be attached to you at all times, to a waist belt of some kind, (European guidelines state that the lines have to have a shock absorber (bungee) and should not be more than 2 metres in length when extended), A hand held lead is not permitted and you would not be allowed to run.
 Kit checks will be made on race day.

 We also reserve the right to remove you from the race if we consider your dog to be in distress at any time.

 You must pick up after your dog. (especially at Race HQ!)

 Canicross runners will not be eligable for any of the main 1st, 2nd, 3rd Ladies and Men's prizes. (there will be separate prizes for dog-assisted runners)

 This website or any portion of this website may not be reproduced, duplicated, copied, sold, resold, visited, or otherwise exploited for any commercial purpose without our express written consent.